 - I. Login and click on the link "Nelnet Portal". - II.
 Review your term balance for accuracy, and then click on the "Set up a Payment Plan" button. - III.
 Select the appropriate term and click "Submit".
 You will then be led through the process of creating a Nelnet agreement.
 You will need to have the following information available: - a.
-Nine-digit Student ID (A#); - The name, address, and e-mail address of the person responsible for making the payments; - c.
-Information to create your Nelnet Access Code; and - d.
-Account information for the person responsible for payment. - If paying by automatic bank payments, you will need the bank name, telephone number, account number, and the bank routing number.
+Nine-digit Student ID (A#); - b.
+The name, address, and e-mail address of the person responsible for making the payments;

+- d.
+Account information for the person responsible for payment. - i.
+If paying by automatic bank payments, you will need the bank name, telephone number, account number, and the bank routing number.
 Most of the information is located on your check. - ii.
 If paying by credit card, you will need the credit card number and expiration date.